 The fact that you’re using a power tool means that you should follow some ground rules to keep yourself protected and safe.

-∙ wear ear protection
+- wear ear protection

-∙ use eye protective goggles
+- use eye protective goggles

 - make sure that you are wearing a pair of work gloves

 Reading the user manual is also very essential so that you get to know the working of the tool inside out and are familiar with its controls and mechanics

 ∙ at all times you should be attentive and cautious and you should keep a sharp eye to see where the blade is cutting